zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/analytics/analytics.md

 ![](./images/task2.6.png)

- When you select Print, you can choose which parts of your project to include in the Printed output, such as All Canvas, only the Active Canvas or the Active Visual, etc.
+ When you select **Print**, you can choose which parts of your project to include in the Printed output, such as All Canvas, only the Active Canvas or the Active Visual, etc.

 ![](./images/print4.png)